Shriyans737/Toolkit-For-android/README.md

 - WebP to PNG — convert webp images to png
 - EXIF Viewer & Remover — view and strip hidden photo metadata for privacy
 - AI Image Generator — turn a text description into an image
-- Meme generator - with editable text and other options **PDF Tools**
+- Meme generator - with editable text and other options
+- Quick image gemerator - allows for image generation within seconds
+- image resizer - allows for all resolutions like 1080p 720p etc
+- document scanner - for images to doucments easily **PDF Tools**
 - PNG to PDF — combine images into one PDF
 - PDF to PNG — extract PDF pages as images